metabolomics-us/monitor/README.md

 # Monitor

 A Python file monitor that converts raw data files to mzML format and adds them to Stasis, our processing tracking system.
+This software can only be run on Windows based computers.

 #### Supported raw formats
 We use [ProteoWizard](http://proteowizard.sourceforge.net) for the conversion, and use only a subset of ProteoWizard's [supported formats](http://proteowizard.sourceforge.net/formats/index.html)